+2 credits

+Prerequisite:

+Grade 11

-Prerequisites: Successful completion of Global Studies 21 or 22 with teacher recommendation advised Students are expected to take the AP United States History exam in May.
+Successful completion of Modern Global Studies 21 or 22 with teacher recommendation advised

+Students are expected to take the AP United States History exam in May.

 The Advanced Placement (AP) United States History course is intended for qualified students who wish to complete studies in high school equivalent to an introductory college course in U.S. History.
 The course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with problems and materials in United States history.
 In gaining an in-depth understanding of content, students will develop key historical thinking skills such as argumentation, using relevant evidence, historical causation, continuity and change, interpretation and analysis of documents, and synthesis of information.
 The course will prepare students for intermediate and advanced college courses by making demands upon them equivalent to those made by introductory college courses.
 Completion of summer reading and writing assignments is a course requirement.
+This course is part of the UCONN ECE (Early College Experience) Program.
+Students can apply for a total of 6 college credits in HIST 1501: United States History to 1877 (3 credits) through The University of Connecticut.